 Neuchâtel - Zurich

-Neuchatel - Explore the old town with its castle and collegiate church; this collection of 12th-century buildings with remarkable architecture sits on a rocky outcrop above the town.
+Neuchatel - Visit the old town with its castle and collegiate church; this collection of 12th-century buildings with remarkable architecture sits on a rocky outcrop above the town.

-Take a leisurely walk along the shores of Lake Neuchâtel.
+Take a short walk along the shores of Lake Neuchâtel.

 Fribourg - Fribourg is considered one of Europe’s most beautiful medieval cities.